 Offices may be full of sneezing receptionists, molding month-old Chinese food leftovers, and coughing co-workers, but with some basic precautions – and a janitorial team with the right expertise – you can enjoy a healthier (and happier) office environment.

-Johnny Terrell is the chief operating office for SG360, a facility services company specializing in janitorial, facilities management, restoration services, and inventory management.
+Dave Harvey is the president and CEO of SG360, a facility services company specializing in janitorial, facilities management, restoration services, and inventory management.
 How are you keeping your dirty office supplies clean?
 Share your thoughts on our Facebook page or on Twitter @ServiceGroup360.